 Consistent with the powers expressly granted to the Town under the Connecticut Constitution and General Statutes, particularly C.G.S. §§7-148 and 7-194 of the General Statutes, the Town shall have all of the powers granted by or implied in this Charter, and all other powers necessary to the management, government and affairs of the Town in accordance with Law.

-The Town shall have the power to enter into contracts for any purposes not prohibited and in accordance with the powers granted by Law.
+The Town shall have the power to enter into contracts for any purposes in accordance with the powers granted by Law.

 The enumeration of specific powers in this and any other chapter of this Charter shall not be construed as limiting this general grant of powers, but shall be considered as an addition thereto.